S-Anon North America World Service Conference Charter

 I. Because the Conference is Traditional, the rules contained in the current edition of Robert’s Rules of Order shall govern this conference in all cases where they are applicable except when they are inconsistent with this Charter, the Twelve Traditions and Concepts, or any special rules of order this conference may adopt.
 The Conference has decided by group conscience that Robert’s Rules of Order may not be invoked to close off discussion before all members who are rightfully entitled to speak have spoken to the issue.

-IX.
+XII.
 General Warranties of the Conference

 A. In all proceedings the World Service Conference of S-Anon shall observe the spirit of the Traditions: